-The auditor observed the intake and risk screening to better understand the process.
+The auditor observed a mock intake to better understand the process.
+The intake officer begins by asking the juveniles if they have been sexually abused in the preceding 72 hours.
+The juveniles are given a handbook, PREA pamphlet, the intake officer reviews the hotline numbers with the juveniles, and they sign an acknowledgement form that they have received the information.
 Grievance boxes and help request boxes are located in each of the housing units.
 The grievance forms are in English and Spanish.
 Writing utensils are available upon request.
 The grievance boxes are checked daily.